mosecorg/mosec/README.md

 make package
 ```

-You will get a mosec wheel in the `/dist` folder.
+You will get a mosec wheel file in the `dist` folder.

 ## Usage